 5 Warehouse Safety Tips You Should Already Be Following

-When it comes to warehouse safety, there are often just two mindsets: “We’re already doing things just fine,” and “I know we take shortcuts, but nobody’s gotten hurt yet.”
-However a full and honest appraisal of your warehouse safety procedures is always a good idea.
+When it comes to warehouse safety, there are often two prevailing mindsets: “We’re already doing things just fine,” and “I know we take shortcuts, but nobody’s gotten hurt yet.”
+However, a full and honest appraisal of your warehouse safety procedures is always a good idea.

 You may think you’re doing things just fine – and perhaps you are – but what about the rest of the crew?
-Safety is a team effort, and if somebody’s not following proper procedures, or perhaps isn’t aware of proper procedures, that puts everybody in jeopardy.
-And even if nobody’s gotten hurt yet, does that mean there won’t be an accident next month?
-Or tomorrow?
-Or even later today?
+Safety is a team effort.
+If someone isn’t following proper procedures or isn’t aware of them, it puts everybody in jeopardy.
+And even if nobody’s gotten hurt yet, that doesn’t mean there won’t be an accident next month, tomorrow, or even later today.

-Here are five tips for warehouse safety that you and your crew should already be practicing, but of course warehouse safety doesn’t end here.
-Consider this a good starting point.
+Here are five tips for warehouse safety that you and your crew should already be practicing.
+Of course, warehouse safety doesn’t end here; consider this a good starting point.

 1) Eliminate Slip and Trip Hazards

 Obvious?
 It should be, but it isn’t always.
-As much as “eliminating slip and trip hazards” should be common sense, we find them everywhere.
-Items plugged in leave cords stretched across the floor, and items unplugged leave dangling ones.
-Tools are set on the floor for “just a second,” and can easily bring another employee down for the count.
-Did you just use a pencil to mark something and leave it on a shelf or on top of a box?
-If so, it’s a matter of time before it rolls onto the floor and becomes a hazard.
-What about cracks or pits in your garage flooring?
-Those can bring you down as well, or cause a forklift to go unbalanced and tip its load.
-So before you shrug off slip and trip hazards as being too obvious, take a careful look at your warehouse.
-You might be surprised.
+As much as “eliminating slip and trip hazards” should be common sense, these hazards still appear everywhere.
+Cords are stretched across the floor, and unplugged tools leave dangling cables.
+Tools are set on the floor for “just a second,” but can easily trip someone.
+Even a pencil left on a shelf or box could roll onto the floor and become a hazard.
+Cracks or pits in your flooring can cause accidents or even tip a forklift.
+So before shrugging off slip and trip hazards, take a closer look at your warehouse.
+You might be surprised at what you find.

 2) Use the Safety Equipment You Already Have